 I keep hearing this is going out of “style”, which kind of cracks me up!
 How does a cooking method that is tried and true end up going out of style?
 Do Toll House Chocolate Chip Cookies ever go out of style?
 I’d say NOT!
 So, in style or not, I don’t care.
 It works for us and we will keep on brine-ing and having juicy, tender meat!

-The first step is to use Kosher Salt – I use Mortons when you can find here.
+The first step is to use Kosher Salt – I use Mortons – you can find it here.

 The basic ratio of salt to water for a brine is 4 tablespoons of salt per 1 quart (4 cups) of water.
 The best salt to use is Kosher Salt, as it dissolves very quickly in water.